-Your congregation could be binge-watching shows . . . or they could use the challenging times coronavirus has brought to build themselves up in the Word.
+Your congregation could be binge-watching shows in the evenings . . . or they could build themselves up in the Word.
 They just might need a little direction from you.
 Why not recommend resources like Christian ebooks, movies, and more for online Bible study groups or personal reading/watching?
 You can even discuss those resources in your church’s Faithlife group or small group subgroups.

 For your entire church

 Help your congregation make great choices when it comes to screen time.
 Take your discipleship from overwhelmed to overjoyed with Faithlife TV Church.
 Get a library of biblical videos your members can stream from anywhere—so they can own their faith and you can maximize your efforts.